- SAP support is rarely discussed, but the reality of SAP support is far different from what is promised by SAP and their consulting partners.

 If only SAP upgrades were like an Android upgrade.
 The term “upgrades” sounds perfunctory, responsible even—however, the costs of what is supposed to straightforward end up being mind-boggling expensive.

 Poor Reasons for SAP Upgrades

-- It is Necessary Housekeeping!: SAP IT departments often perform upgrades without having a plan for how to use the upgraded software.
+- It is Necessary Housekeeping!: SAP IT departments often perform upgrades without planning how to use the upgraded software.
 That is, it is approved as a “housekeeping measure.”

 - Based On fear?: Many upgrades are driven by fear of being out of date, fears that SAP often overplays to motivate the upgrade.
-Long story short, SAP uses updates as a form of control where, in most cases, the customer sees minimal benefit.
-The term that is used is a “forced upgrade” Another word we might offer is a “vendor oriented upgrade.”
+Long story short, SAP uses updates as a form of control where, in most cases, the customer sees the minimal benefit.
+The term used is a “forced upgrade” Another word we might offer is a “vendor-oriented upgrade.”

-- Just Wait For the Next Version!: Companies will often upgrade to obtain new SAP functionality only to find out after the fact that the feature is still not ready — but might be in the future version!
+- Just Wait For the Next Version!: Companies will often upgrade to obtain new SAP functionality only to find out that the feature is still not ready — but it might be in the future version!

 - All Issues Answered in New Version?: There is an unwarranted optimism that the next version of SAP software will solve a previous issue, often a prior promise from SAP that turned out not to be true.
 In this way, upgrades can be a way for assuaging dissatisfaction in their business that the newer version of SAP will “fix all of that.”

 Third party support has a significant advantage over the options to be listed next.
 This is never mentioned during the sales process by SAP or by an SAP consulting partner, but no custom code is included in support of these entities.